 Gut Renovation Cost Per Square Foot in Chicago (2026)

-A gut renovation strips a property down to the studs and rebuilds everything — walls, electrical, plumbing, HVAC, insulation, and finishes.
-In 2026, Chicago gut renovations cost $100 to $300+ per square foot depending on property type, building age, and finish level.
-For a 1,500-square-foot apartment, that means $150,000 to $375,000.
-For a 2,000-square-foot single-family home, expect $200,000 to $600,000.
+A gut renovation (also called a gut rehab or full gut remodel) strips a property down to the studs and rebuilds everything — walls, electrical, plumbing, HVAC, insulation, and finishes.
+In 2026, gut renovation costs per square foot in Illinois vary significantly by region.
+Chicago proper runs $150-$300/sq ft, the northwest Chicago suburbs run $125-$250/sq ft, and Rockford and northwest Illinois run $90-$180/sq ft.
+For a 1,500-square-foot gutted apartment, that means $135,000 to $450,000 depending on location.
+For a 2,000-square-foot single-family home, expect $180,000 to $600,000.
 These ranges reflect the full scope of work including demolition, structural assessment, permits, and all new systems and finishes.

 Gut Renovation Cost Per Square Foot by Property Type